webondevices/webondevices/content/posts/10-04-2018/index.md

 });
 ```

 This is a much better approach and will be much easier to work with!
-I added the additional `tryParseJson()` function to wrap the `JSON.parse()` into some error handling in case the incoming message is not formatted correctly.
+I added the additional `tryParseJson()` function to wrap the `JSON.parse()` call into some error handling in case the incoming message is not formatted correctly.

 ### Data logging with timestamp